NVIDIA-Omniverse/ANARI-USD/README.md

 ## USD device for ANARI #

-Device for ANARI generating USD+Omniverse output
+Device which generates USD output from intercepted ANARI API calls to, optionally with Omniverse support.

+This project can be used purely to output USD files to local disk without any further run- or buildtime dependencies, and does therefore not require the use of Omniverse if not desired.
+If Omniverse output is enabled, it can be configured to transfer USD data to an Omniverse service of choice.

 ### Prerequisites #

-On Windows and Linux this library builds against USD versions 22.xx, OpenVDB 10.
+On Windows and Linux this library builds against USD versions 22.xx or 23.xx, with (if enabled) OpenVDB 10/11.

 USD can be built/installed in any of the following ways (depending on desired capabilities):
-    - Get prebuilt USD + Omniverse packages from Omniverse launcher according to [Downloading the Omniverse libraries](#downloading-the-omniverse-libraries)
+    - Get prebuilt USD + Omniverse packages according to [Downloading the Omniverse libraries](#downloading-the-omniverse-libraries)
     - Build USD from source (https://github.com/PixarAnimationStudios/USD/), optionally with OpenVDB support according to [Building USD Manually](#building-usd-manually)
         - For release/debug versions, observe the directory structure guidelines in [Debug Builds](#debug-builds) section
-    - Get prebuilt USD packages from https://developer.nvidia.com/usd#bin (No OpenVDB or Omniverse support)
-    - Automatic installation of USD as part of the superbuild, see `superbuild/README.md` (Experimental)
+    - (Experimental) Automatic installation of USD as part of the superbuild, see `superbuild/README.md`

 Note that on Linux, GCC only guarantees forward ABI-compatibility, so libraries downloaded from external sources built with newer versions of GCC than the USD device may not link to it properly.